pratapstat/tute/bookdown/10x/1_cell trajectory.md

 Basically, according to RNA velocity, a steadystate should have higher spliced reads than the unspliced reads or highest unspliced reads than splcied reads.

-But what if the population does not have steadystate?
+But what if the cell population does not have steadystate?
+Expectation Maximization algorithm - to optimise - they observed the steady state

+Based on the dynamic model - cells are transisting - trajectory is inferred.

+Gene shared latent time